AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Fix: Fatal error that could occur in some instances
 * Fix: Main Affiliate Area should not be able to be selected as a tab
 * Fix: Tabs do not save if no title is entered
 * Tweak: Improved validation during save routine